 "Pretty much the same as this one, from what I've seen so far.
 I guess just different people exist.
 I actually need to check up on that theory..."
 I said, trailing off.
 "Wilson, can I please use your computer?"
-I asked sweetly, not wanting someone I've always admired to think I was impolite.
-He cocked and eyebrow.
+I asked politely, not wanting someone I've always admired to think I was rude.
+He cocked an eyebrow at me.

-"Nah, it doesn't matter.
-You can use my computer."
-He said, proffering his chair to me.
-I get to sit in Wilson's chair!
-The fan girl in me squeaked.
+"It's alright, it doesn't matter.
+You can use my computer," he said, proffering his chair to me.
+I get to sit in Wilson's chair! the fan girl in me squeaked.

 I sat down in the leather chair, quickly opening up an Internet browser that was much slower than what I was used to.
 Well, I am eight years in the past, so I guess that shouldn't really surprise me.

 My father's name was on the website for the Harrisburg State Museum, since he was a security guard there.
 It listed him in the employees section of the page, and the website had existed since the late nineties, which was when my father started working there.
 His name would be on the page if the same people existed in House's universe that existed in my universe.

 I checked the website.
 No sign of my dad.